Tobacco Addiction: Symptoms, Causes, Effects, Treatment, And Prevention Measures

 Tobacco smoking, chewing, and snuffing also cause cancers such as mouth cancer, throat cancer (pharynx), esophagus cancer, bladder cancer, larynx cancer, cervix cancer, kidney malfunction, and different types of leukemia.
 According to the American Cancer Society, smoking causes approximately 30% of cancer deaths in the US.

-2. Cardiovascular Malfunctions
+Cardiovascular Malfunctions

 Tobacco addiction, especially through smoking, increases the probability of dying of heart and blood vessel (cardiovascular) diseases such as heart attacks and strokes.
 If an individual has been diagnosed with blood vessel disease such as heart failure, smoking tobacco will complicate it even more.

-3. Diabetes
+Diabetes

 Tobacco smoking increases insulin resistance, which will pave the way for type 2 diabetes to take charge.
-If you have been diagnosed with diabetes, tobacco addiction complicates the situation while inviting kidney disease and eye problems.
+If you have been diagnosed with diabetes, tobacco addiction complicates the situation while causing kidney disease and eye problems.

-4. Eye Problem
+Eye Problem

-5. Infertility And Impotence
+Infertility And Impotence

-6. Complications During Pregnancy
+Complications During Pregnancy

 Women who smoke while pregnant face a higher risk of birth complications or giving birth to lower birth weight babies.

-7. Respiratory infections
+Respiratory infections

-8. Tooth And Gum Disease
+Tooth And Gum Disease

-What Are The Mental Effects Of Tobacco Addiction?
+Mental Effects Of Tobacco Addiction

 The mental effects of tobacco addiction are:

-What Are The Behavioral Effects Of Tobacco Addiction?
+Behavioral Effects Of Tobacco Addiction

 The behavioral effects of tobacco addiction are: